 As a young man, I was very interested in cars and drove everything I could.
-Luckily the neighbour across the street owned a car dealership; his son and I drove every motorized vehicle we could get our hands-on.
+Luckily the neighbor across the street owned a car dealership; his son and I drove every motorized vehicle we could get hands-on.
 It gave me a sound understanding of the machine called car but — Were we good drivers?

 My closest friend ran a stop sign in my second year of college.
 A crossing gravel truck smashed him up pretty bad.
 He lost his ability to speak and walk for the next six years.
 I was shocked because I thought — We were good drivers!

 My business and finance education directed me into stock brokerage houses, but I kept looking at road safety groups.
 I bought a car, got my driving instructor’s license from Young Drivers of Canada plus my classroom license from the Ontario Safety League and started teaching evenings and weekends at several driving schools.